Guide to the

 If the reference asset decreases by more than the buffer:

-Explore potential Buffer Strategy outcomes
+Explore potential Target Buffer Strategy outcomes

-Choose a downside buffer for a hypothetical Buffer Strategy using SPDR® S&P 500 ETF Trust (SPY) as the reference asset.
+Choose a downside buffer for a hypothetical Target Buffer Strategy using SPDR® S&P 500 ETF Trust (SPY) as the reference asset.

 Downside Buffer